 Many people who are given or are working in a new environment often get lost from what they are supposed to do.
 It could be because of unclear expectations or they simply are inexperienced.
 However, newcomers are not always a burden despite their inability to keep up with their senior’s expectations.

-According to Executive Advisor Liz Wiseman, inexperienced people tackle tough challenges better and are surprisingly strong performers.
-In her book, Wiseman described that rookies facing significant knowledge or skill gaps are alerted, moving fast, and working smart.
-While they are not well-suited for tasks that require technical mastery or where a single mistake is a game-ending, rookies are particularly adept at work knowledge that is innovative in nature.
+According to Executive Advisor Liz Wiseman, rookies can handle challenges better and are surprisingly strong performers.
+Wiseman explained that new hires facing significant knowledge or skill gaps are alerted, moving fast, and learning quickly.
+This is most likely due to the fact that they are typically young fresh graduates with lack of experience, but abundant of quench to learn new things in their first job.
+Although they are not yet swift in handling tasks that require technical mastery, they are particularly adept at work knowledge that is innovative in nature.

-Having little knowledge and insight themselves, newcomers have no qualms about seeking guidance from others.
-Rookies are four times more likely to ask for help and to listen.
-They seek expertise 40 percent more than experienced peers.
-When they do, they connect with five times as many people.
-Hence, if you want access to more knowledge, consider putting a rookie on the job and telling them it is OK not to have all the answers themselves.
-With one expert, you will get one expert; with a newcomer, you get access to many more.
+With limited expertise and insight, rookies have no problems seeking advice from others.
+Newcomers are four times more likely to seek support and listen.
+They seek knowledge 40% more than their more experienced counterparts.
+They connect with five times as many individuals when they do this.
+Hence, if you want access to more knowledge, consider putting new hires on the job and telling them it is okay not to have all the answers themselves.
+With one expert, you will get one expert; with a rookie, you get access to many more.

 Rookies are far more capable than most people expect.
 Instead of putting them through basic training, ask them to make a difference right away.
 They might not necessarily need more management; however, they need to be put in the game, pointed in the right direction, and given permission to play.
 Additionally, anyone can display “rookie smarts.”
 The real game-changer is ensuring that the entire team is able and willing to adopt the newcomer’s mindset when necessary, regardless of age or career stage.